w3f/polkadot-wiki/docs/learn/learn-proxies.md

 :::info

-See [this video tutorial](https://youtu.be/3L7Vu2SX0PE) to learn how you can use time-delayed proxies.
+See [this video tutorial](https://youtu.be/3L7Vu2SX0PE) to learn how you can setup and use time-delayed proxies.

 :::